007n7/007n7/README.md

 ☆  minor  .  adults  dni  .
 ✦  ❤️  homestuck  and  dandys  world  luvr
 ☆  all  prns  including  neos  ,  no  they  /  them  🌈

-BYI

-☆  IWC.

-✦  i  hide  people  a  lot  but  it  usually  is  hardly  anything  personal  .  i  also  very  selectively  keep  people  on  my  friends  list  ,  so  i  might  not  accept  requests  .

-☆  i  talk  about  my  favorite  things  a  LOT  .

-✦  this  is  a  WIP !
 ☆
 ✦
 ☆